About TCF 2.0

-The IAB Europe Transparency & Consent Framework (TCF) gives the publishing and advertising industries a common structure to communicate consumer consent, for the delivery of online advertising and content in compliance with the EU’s GDPR and ePrivacy Directive.
-On August 21, 2019, IAB Europe launched the second iteration of TCF.
+The IAB Europe Transparency & Consent Framework (TCF) gives the publishing and advertising industries a common structure to communicate consumer consent for the delivery of online advertising and content in compliance with the EU’s GDPR and ePrivacy Directive.

 To learn more: